 In 1882 Ignatius Donnelly published Atlantis: the Antediluvian World, widely considered to be the foundation of current Atlantis myths.
 In it, Donnelly made several bold claims regarding Atlantis.
 These include (but are not limited to): Atlanteans traveled all around the world and all civilizations are descended from them (Egypt was the oldest Atlantean colony), Atlantis was home to incredibly advanced technology, and that the Phoenician alphabet was derived from the Atlantean alphabet and was passed onto the Maya.

 From Donnelly’s work the myth of Atlantis spread and snowballed, subject to various reinterpretations.
 The Theosophical Society (founded in 1875) discussed Atlantis in founder Helena Blavatsky’s The Secret Doctrine (1888).
 The Theosophists believed in racial evolution and the idea of “root races”, in which Atlanteans were considered to be the fourth root race.
-They were succeeded by the fifth and most superior race – the Aryan race (which of course Blavatsky was part of).
+They were succeeded by the fifth and most superior race – the Aryan race (which of course Blavatsky herself was part of).
 Blavatsky had been inspired by (and reshaped) an earlier theory proposed by astronomer Jean-Sylvain Bailly, in which a giant godlike race of people (the Hyperboreans) had once existed in Northern Europe.
 After reading what I’ve just written, you should be able to clearly see where this conversation is going – the Nazis used, in part, The Secret Doctrine to shape their ideological platform during the Second World War (spoiler alert: many neo-Nazi and white nationalist individuals/movements today also embrace Atlantis thanks to their ideological forbearers.
 More on that in some publications I’ve got coming soon).